- Where can Botox® be used to stop sweat?

 It should also go without saying that sanitation and proper medical protocols should be in place when receiving this treatment.
 Never opt for a ‘fly-by-night’ or ‘basement’ provider of this service, no matter how cheap it is.

-Always choose a licensed physician, and one who has been trained to administer Botox® (not all doctors receive this education).
+Always choose a licensed physician, and one who has been trained to administer Botox® (not all doctors or nurse injectors receive this education).
 Better yet, pick one with plenty of experience, too.

 Has Botox® been proven to work as a sweat blocker?